nf-core/magmap/docs/usage.md

 ##### checkM metadata

-This file should be formatted like the checkM output, [see](https://github.com/nf-core/test-datasets/blob/magmap/testdata/checkm2.quality_report.tsv).
+This file should be formatted like the checkM2 output, [see](https://github.com/nf-core/test-datasets/blob/magmap/testdata/checkm2.quality_report.tsv).

 ### Check duplicates